 Pending Accounting Pronouncements

-Several new accounting pronouncements are pending in future years including accounting for leases and measurement of credit losses on financial instruments.
-Management is currently evaluating the impact of these standards.
+Several new accounting pronouncements are pending in future years including accounting for the measurement of credit losses on financial instruments.
+Management is currently evaluating the impact of this standard.
 Other pending accounting standards are expected to have limited impact.